carpentries-incubator/reproducible-publications-quarto/_episodes/01-introduction.md

 ## Advantages of using RStudio for your project

-RStudio is an integrated development environment (IDE) for R. It includes a console, syntax-highlighting editor that supports direct code execution, as well as tools for plotting, history, debugging, collaboration, and workspace management.
+RStudio is an integrated development environment (IDE) for R and Python.
+It includes a console, syntax-highlighting editor that supports direct code execution, as well as tools for plotting, history, debugging, collaboration, and workspace management.
+It is a powerful tool which supports research by weaving the principles of reproducibility throughout the entire research lifecycle, from data gathering to the statistical analysis, presentation and publication of results.

+### It is free and open-source

+Reproducibility becomes more difficult and opaque when results rely on proprietary software.
+Unless research code is open sourced, reproducing results on different software/hardware configurations is impossible.
+Rstudio is dedicated to sustainable investment in free and open-source software for data science.

+### It is designed to make it easy to write and reuse code

+As soon as you create a new script, the windows within your RStudio session adjust automatically so you can see both your script and the results in your console when you run your syntax.
+It also offers the ability to call up potential syntax options while you are writing just by using the tab key.

+### Makes it convenient to view and interact with the objects stored in your environment

+RStudio has a very useful “Environment” window available which shows all of the objects that you have stored, including data; scalars, vectors, and matrices; model outputs; etc., along with a summary of the information that is stored in those objects.

+### Makes it easy to set your working directory and access files on your computer

+With RStudio, you can navigate to folders on your computer in the “Files” window, view any files you have in that folder, and set that folder as the working directory.

+### Integrates with Collaboration and Publishing Tools

+Another great advantage of using Rstudio for your R project is that the platform integrates with [GitHub](https://github.com).
+Once you connect RStudio with your GitHub account a remote repo becomes the “upstream” remote for your local repo.
+In essence, it enables you push and pull commits to GitHub allowing more seamless collaboration and more effective version control.
+RStudio also connects with [Rpubs](https://rpubs.com/) for easy R project web publishing.

 ### Creates documents using R Markdown